linzhiqiu/continual-learning/README.md

 /scratch/zhiqiu/yfcc100m_all_new_sep_21/images_minbyte_10_valid_uploaded_date_minedge_120_maxratio_2.0/bucket_by_year.json
 ```

-You can also split to equal-sized buckets via:
+You can also split image stream to equal-sized buckets (like what we did in paper) via:
 ```
   python prepare_dataset.py --img_dir /scratch/zhiqiu/yfcc100m_all_new_sep_21 --min_size 10 --chunk_size 50000 --min_edge 120 --max_aspect_ratio 2 --split_by_year False --num_of_buckets 11 --model_name RN101
 ```